kk-triplesix/QuestieBestie/README.md

 ## AI Disclaimer

 This plugin was developed with the assistance of AI tools.
 The plugin icon was also generated using AI.
-All code has been reviewed, tested, and validated by the developer.
+All code has been reviewed, tested, and validated by the developer with the feedback of the dalamud reviewers.

 ## License